Plates

 HUMANSCAPE examines the tension between the city and the people who must endure its challenging environment, especially those individuals most underrepresented in society.

-Media: Oil and ink pens on paper or canvas
+Media: oil-based paint pens on canvas

-Precipice, 2022
+Precipice.
+2022

 Dimensions: 72 x 108 inches

-Media: oil pens on unstretched, pre-primed canvas
+Media: oil-based paint pens on canvas

 Click on a thumbnail to enlarge the image.

 The concept of impermanence is an essential doctrine of Buddhism.
-It teaches that all human existence is temporary.
+It teaches all human existence is temporary.
 The artist experienced an enlightened moment when he witnessed the transitional beauty of his father’s approaching death, an aspect of human existence that is as consequential as birth itself.

 Media: graphite on 4×6″ paper sample cards

-Dimensions: 4.5 × 30 ft.
+Dimensions each scroll: 4.5 × 29 ft.

 Click on a thumbnail to enlarge the image.

-Dark Period, 2014-2015
+Dark Period, 2014-2016

-As the Worlds Turn, 2010
+As the Worlds Turn.
+2010

 Influence of Korea, 2000-